-7. Defendant Brian Kemp is the Secretary of State of Georgia.
 Defendant Kemp is the chief elections official in the State of Georgia and is responsible for overseeing the elections process.
 In this capacity, he issues instructions by directives and advisories regarding the proper methods for conducting elections; prescribes the form of registration cards; investigates election fraud and irregularities; trains election officials; promulgates rules, practices and procedures to implement laws regarding Georgia elections; and compels the observance of Georgia's election laws.
 Moreover, defendant Kemp "is designated as the chief state election official to coordinate the responsibilities of [the State of Georgia] under the [NVRA]."
 Ga.
 Code Ann. § 21-2-210.

-8. Defendant Clyde L. Reese, III, is the Commissioner of the Georgia Department of Human Services.
+9. Defendant Clyde L. Reese, III, is the Commissioner of the Georgia Department of Human Services.
 DHS administers public assistance programs subject to the requirements of the NVRA, including, but not limited to, Food Stamps, Medicaid and TANF.